datanav/docs/technical/powerofficego-superoffice.rst

 ======================================
-PowerOffice GO to Superoffice Dataflow
+PowerOffice GO to SuperOffice Dataflow
 ======================================

-Generated: 2024-09-11 07:52:15
+Generated: 2024-09-11 07:56:15

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from PowerOffice GO to Superoffice.
+This technical document provides a detailed overview of the Sesam Talk data flow from PowerOffice GO to SuperOffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-PowerOffice Contactperson to Superoffice Person
+PowerOffice Contactperson to SuperOffice Person
 -----------------------------------------------
-Every PowerOffice Contactperson will be synchronized with a Superoffice Person.
+Every PowerOffice Contactperson will be synchronized with a SuperOffice Person.

-If a matching Superoffice Person already exists, the PowerOffice Contactperson will be merged with the existing one.
+If a matching SuperOffice Person already exists, the PowerOffice Contactperson will be merged with the existing one.
-If no matching Superoffice Person is found, a new Superoffice Person will be created.
+If no matching SuperOffice Person is found, a new SuperOffice Person will be created.

-A PowerOffice Contactperson will merge with a Superoffice Person if one of the following property combinations match:
+A PowerOffice Contactperson will merge with a SuperOffice Person if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Contactperson Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
    * - emailAddress
      - Emails.Value

-Once a link between a PowerOffice Contactperson and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a PowerOffice Contactperson and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a PowerOffice Contactperson and a Superoffice Person:
+The following properties are synchronized between a PowerOffice Contactperson and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Contactperson Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - address1
      - Address.Postal.Address1
      - "string"